Kuruba

-Kuruba (/kn/) is a Hindu caste native to the Indian states of Karnataka, Tamil Nadu, Andhra Pradesh and Telangana.
+Kuruba (/kn/) is a Hindu caste native to the Indian states of Karnataka, Andhra Pradesh and Telangana.
 They are the third-largest caste group in Karnataka.
 Traditionally, these are shepherds who used to do the work of sheep/goat and animal husbandry and agriculture, in which they especially raised mixed herds of sheep and goats and cattle.

 Etymology

 The term kuruba, meaning shepherd, is derived from kuri, meaning sheep in Kannada.
 Shepherding was traditionally their primary occupation and still is for many, who lead a nomadic lifestyle.

 History

 Oral traditions of the Kurubas or Kuruma indicate their descent from Neolithic farming villages in South India which also kept cattle.
 Oral traditions indicate some of these original cattle-keeping agriculturalists branched off into new habitats and quickly came to rely on sheep pastoralism, absorbing Mesolithic hunter-gatherers.
 Rituals associated with hunting presumably came from the integration of these hunter-gatherers into the Neolithic pastoralists.
 These pastoralists later became almost totally separated from their villager antecedents and interacted with them only based on initial conflict and acculturation.
 For pastoralists such as the Kurubas, the horse became an important pack animal after the Iron Age and an animal for fighting.
 Nanjundaiah claimed the Kurubas were the descendants of the Pallavas.
 Groups of soldiers from the Kuruba community became important in the armies of Deccan powers in the Medieval era.
 It is believed that Kurubas are ethnically related to the Kuruvars of Sangam literature.
 This is also supported by the fact that Kuruvars worshiped Murukan and his Kuruvar wife, Valli whereas Kurubas worship Mailara/Mallanna, who represents Murukan, and his Kuruba wife, Kurubattyavva.

 There are over 200 evidences saying that the Kurumas or Kurubas founded the Sangama dynasty, the founding dynasty of the Vijayanagara Empire.
 According to Ramchandra Chintaman Dhere, a scholar of the religious traditions of Maharashtra:

 The history of South India shows clearly that all the southern royal dynasties who arose from pastoralist, cowherd groups gained Kshatriya status by claiming to be Moon lineage Kshatriyas, by taking Yadu as their ancestor, and by continually keeping alive their pride in being 'Yadavas'.
 Many dynasties in South India, from the Pallavas to the Yadavarayas, were originally members of pastoralist, cowherd groups and belonged to Kuruba lineages.